gabrielguerrero/ngrx-traits/README.md

 </ng-container>
 ```

-Next step will be to add a checkout button, for that we can use the addAsyncAction, which again can save some boilerplate.
+Next step will be to add a checkout button, for that we can use the addAsyncActionTrait, which again can save some boilerplate.
 In order to configure it, start by adding AsyncActionState<'checkout'> to our ProductState, like:

 ```ts
 export interface ProductsState